MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmt_wddm_1_3_caps.md

 ### -field IsHybridIntegratedGPU

-Indicates that the display is hybrid integrated GPU.
+The display is hybrid integrated GPU.

 ### -field IsHybridDiscreteGPU

-Indicates that the display is hybrid discrete GPU.
+The display is hybrid discrete GPU.

 ### -field SupportPowerManagementPStates